streamich/nmsg-rpc/README.md

 It has advanced routing mechanisms like [Rooms and Namespaces](http://socket.io/docs/rooms-and-namespaces/#), which not many understand how to use and almost none actually uses.

-At the same time, it does not offer such simple functionality as a wildcard `"*"` event, for example, to catch all events.
+And at the same time, it does not offer such simple functionality as a wildcard `"*"` event, for example, to catch all events.
 Also, it forces you to add all your event listeners using the `.on()` method to every new socket.
 So, for example, if you have 100 different event listeners and 100 sockets concurrently connected to